 Tools you’ll need:

 - Use an OBD2 scan tool to read the trouble codes for your vehicle.
-Make note of any other codes that appear alongside P0118 as these can help guide your diagnosis.
+Make a note of any other codes that appear alongside P0118, as these can help guide your diagnosis.

 - Inspect the wires around the ECT sensor.
 Replace any that are damaged or fraying, and make sure all connections are secure.

 - Check the coolant.
 A healthy coolant should be clear with a bright color.
-If it’s dark, cloudy, smells bad, or has visible debris in it, it should be replaced.
+If it’s dark, cloudy, smells bad, or has visible debris in it, you should replace it.
 Flush and bleed the coolant system, which will also release any air pockets in the lines, then replace it with fresh coolant.

 - Wiggle the connector and wiring harness while watching the ECT sensor readings on a scan tool.
 If the reading drops out, check and tighten all the connections.